Keiichi Tomita

-Keiichi Tomita (冨田 恵一, Tomita Keiichi) is a Japanese music producer, composer, and arranger active in the pop music industry.
-Renowned as a "pop maestro" and "master of sound," Tomita has produced iconic tracks for prominent artists, including Misia’s chart-topping hit "Everything" and Mika Nakashima’s debut single "Stars."
-His production work extends to a diverse array of musicians such as Kirinji, Bird, Maaya Sakamoto, Ringo Sheena, and Kaela Kimura, showcasing his versatility and influence in shaping contemporary Japanese pop music.
+Keiichi Tomita (冨田 恵一, Tomita Keiichi) is a Japanese music producer, composer, and arranger.
+Known in Japan as a "pop maestro" and "master of sound," Tomita has produced several tracks that have achieved popularity in Japan, including Misia’s song "Everything" and Mika Nakashima’s debut single "Stars."
+He has collaborated with a diverse array of musicians, including Kirinji, Bird, Maaya Sakamoto, Ringo Sheena, and Kaela Kimura.